ommprakash345/machine_learning_repo/README.md

-This is ommprakash das from paradeep . from iiiit bbsr.
+This is ommprakash kumar gourav from paradeep . from iiiit bbsr.